FrankensteinVariorum/collationWorkspace/collationChunks/C27/output/Readme.md

 		</rdgGrp>
 	</app>
 	```
+    - Wrap all witnesses of 'of the law' in each variation.
-- [ ] This section is misaligned. variations of shuddering should be pushed down.
+- [X] This section is misaligned. variations of shuddering should be pushed down.
 	```
 	<app>
 		<rdgGrp n="['remembered']">